BitMiracle/Docotic.Pdf.Samples/Samples/Draw and print PDF/README.md

-# Draw and print PDF
+# Render and print PDF in C# and VB.NET
-This group contains samples that show how to use Docotic.Pdf library to rasterize PDF documents.
-Here are samples that show how to convert PDF to image, create image of a PDF page with specified zoom level and make thumbnail of a PDF page.
+This group contains samples that show how to use [Docotic.Pdf library](https://bitmiracle.com/pdf-library/) to render and print PDF documents in C# and VB.NET.
+There are samples that show how to convert PDF to image, create an image of a PDF page with the specified zoom level, and make a thumbnail of a PDF page.

 Don't miss [all other samples](/Samples).